Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

 * `{Application Base URL}/share`
 * `{Application Base URL}/WizardAdmin`
 * `{Application Base URL}/ocms`
-* `{Application Base URL}/oat` (if installed)

 Claims Management Accelerator solution:

 * `{Application Base URL}/alfresco`
 * `{Application Base URL}/share`
 * `{Application Base URL}/ocms`
-* `{Application Base URL}/oat` (if installed)

-When installing a proxy please note that you are not limited to using apache or ngix.
+When installing a proxy please note that you are not limited to using apache or Nginx.
 These are just two common options which we cover example installs of below.
 As long as the above routes are proxied appropriately you can move onto http://"Install libraries and AMPs".

 ### Example Proxy Install 1 - Apache HTTPD on Windows